cognesy/instructor-php/notes/NOTES.md

 # NOTES

-## Gaps or issues in docs or code

-## Design decisions to revisit

-## Example ideas

-Examples to demonstrate use cases.

-## Other

-### Test coverage

-Catch up with the latest additions.
+# Partially done

+- Export configuration to user folder / use external configuration
+- Validators / Deserializers / Transformers - chain of objects, not a single object
+- API Client: Clean up predefined models, prices, etc.

-## TODOs
+# TODOs

 - Multiple tools with tool selection
 - Parallel tool calls
 - Generate unstructured, then format to structured - to improve reasoning
+- Full control over generated prompt (access to Script object processing)
 - Evals!!!

-### API Client
+## API Client

-- Clean up predefined models, prices, etc.
+- Move to raw Guzzle or Httplug?

-### Addon: Modules
+## Addon: Modules

 - Modules: Add module observability via events - currently no access to this info

-### Configuration
+## Configuration

-- Export configuration to user folder / use external configuration
 - Examples how to override default configuration

-### Refactorings
+## Refactorings

 - More modular design - serialization, validation, transformation should be a configurable pipeline
-- Validators / Deserializers / Transformers - chain of objects, not a single object
 - Rework Events so they have toArray() method, make __toString() use it
-- Role - should be enum, not string
+- Role - should be enum, not string?
 - String >> Array >> Class - for example: prompts (they should be classes)
 - Prompt - should be a class, not a string; prompt translates to Section/Messages; alt name: Instruction(s)

-### Infrastructure
+## Infrastructure

 - Async mode
 - Fix cache mode